 The paper is organized as follows.
 Section 2 provides a brief overview of the policies and incentives facing the US deceased-donor organ transplantation industry.
 Section 3 describes the experiment and empirical strategy.
-It includes a replication of the original experiment with different treatment parameters, to separate the effect of differing parameters.
+It includes a replication of the original experiment with different treatment parameters, to separate the effect of differing parameters from the effect of aligning the incentives of TCs and OPOs.
+Section 4 describes the data and presents the key results.
+Section 5 discusses the implications of this study for transplantation policy, and Section 6 concludes.